 Be grateful for the littlest of things you have in life.

 Depression alters the way you think, so you have to devise strategies to get back to reality.
-Here are my personal favorite mantras that I stuck on my closet:
+Here are my personal favorite mantras that I stuck in my closet:

 - Like what I always say to my team: I only fear never trying.

-- It’s depression who’s speaking to your mind, not you.
+- It’s depression that’s speaking to your mind, not you.